chryket/nutmeg/docs/index.md

 Uh, sorry Arena, we are the media now.
 You are doing a terrible job.
 We invite all your employees to come and work for us.

-Andrew Gill needs a logic check
+Andrew Gill needs a logic check.
+We provide it below.

 <div class="row">
   <div class="col">